Positive Psychology

 What are some criticisms of positive psychology?

-Positive psychology has been criticized for choosing to neglect negative aspects of life in favor of an overtly positive outlook.
+Positive psychology has been criticised for choosing to neglect negative aspects of life in favour of an overtly positive outlook.
 It has also been questioned for its subjective nature.
 However, most psychologists see it as a complimentary branch of psychology that goes hand in hand with other psychological approaches.

 What is happiness in positive psychology?